TechTronicsEngineering/AutoPlex7/README.md

 ```
 If you're using a common cathode display, just replace "COMMON_ANODE" with "COMMON_CATHODE."

-Next, we'll need to define the digital pins your seven segment display is connected to.
+Now, we'll define the digital pins your seven segment display is connected to.
 We'll start with the digit pins.
 ```C++
 int D1 = // Type the digital pin D1 is connected to here;
 int D2 = // Type the digital pin D2 is connected to here;